Frequently Asked Questions

 Finally, the Commonwealth expects to transfer $1.2 billion to the General Fund for ABC profits and other miscellaneous transfers.

 Nongeneral fund revenues

 Although most public attention is focused on general fund revenue, the majority of revenue in the state budget is "nongeneral funds."
 These funds are earmarked by law for specific purposes.
-For the biennium, nongeneral fund revenues total $63.4 billion, not including balances and bond proceeds.
+For the biennium, nongeneral fund revenues total $79.0 billion, not including: balances, lottery proceeds ($1.3 billion), internal service funds, and bond proceeds.

-Considering only the general fund, money which can be used at the discretion of the Governor and General Assembly for a variety of government activities, the majority of the operating money goes to education (40.2 percent), health and human resources (31.6 percent), and public safety (9.5 percent):
+Considering only the general fund, money which can be used at the discretion of the Governor and General Assembly for a variety of government activities, the majority of the operating money goes to education (42.0 percent), health and human resources (32.5 percent), General Government (10.1 percent), and public safety (9.6 percent):

 Virginia has a biennial budget system, which means it adopts a two-year budget.
 The biennial budget is enacted into law in even-numbered years, and amendments to it are enacted in odd-numbered years.
-(For example, the budget for the current biennium was adopted by the 2018 General Assembly and was amended by the 2019 General Assembly.)
+(For example, the budget for the current biennium was adopted by the 2020 General Assembly and will be amended by the 2021 General Assembly.)

 Developing the Commonwealth's budget is a process which takes many months and involves many participants, from the public to state agencies to the legislature.
 The process includes five distinct phases:

 (1) Agency budget preparation phase.
 State agencies analyze their programs and needs through a strategic planning process which includes a review of their mission and how well they serve their customers through customer satisfaction surveys or other methods of public input.
 Based on this analysis, agencies prepare and submit their requests for funding to the Department of Planning and Budget (DPB).
 Agencies generally present their proposals to DPB in the early fall.